scalabli/quo/docs/apps.rst

 .. code-block:: python

-    # How to make an option required
+    # How to make an app required
     import quo

     @quo.command()